oweitman/ioBroker.openligadb/README.md

 Adapter to request game data for soccer or other games form openligadb.de

-## Configuration**
+## Configuration
-Add an insace of the adapter and click on the wrench symbol In the form you can add the shortcut from a league and a season.
+Add an instance of the adapter and click on the wrench symbol In the form you can add the shortcut from a league and a season.
 Please visit openligadb.de for available leagues,seasons and shortcuts If a season is spread over two years, please enter only the start year.